Commercial egg laying hens

 Egg production statistics

-Around 36 million commercial egg laying hens were kept in the UK in 2013.
+Around 38 million commercial egg-laying hens were kept in the UK in 2017.

-In the UK the proportion of eggs produced in the different systems in 2013 was:
+In the UK, the proportion of eggs produced in the different systems in 2017 was:

-- 51 per cent* of eggs produced in battery cages
+- 48%* of eggs produced in battery cages

 *figures rounded up/down.

-Consumers are buying more boxes of free range and barn eggs, but 60 per cent of eggs used as ingredients in products like mayonnaise, cakes and sandwiches are still from hens kept in cages.
+Consumers are buying more boxes of free-range and barn eggs, but a large proportion of eggs used as ingredients in products such as mayonnaise, cakes and sandwiches are still from hens kept in cages.

-If you’re concerned about laying hen welfare, then find out how you can help.
+If you're concerned about laying hen welfare, find out how you can help.